 More than 70 million people have been forced to flee their homes, the largest number ever recorded.
-This global displacement crisis is made worse by countries closing their borders and turning their backs on the most vulnerable people.
+This global refugee crisis is made worse by countries closing their borders and turning their backs on the most vulnerable people.
 This is a humanitarian crisis, and it demands a more humane response.

 At Doctors Without Borders/Médecins Sans Frontières (MSF), we treat displaced people around the world for the physical and psychological scars of war and extreme violence, for hardships suffered along the journey, and for other essential medical needs.
 We hear their stories of suffering and survival, and want to make sure they get the support they deserve.